Frequently Asked Questions

 What is your approach to data projects?

-My approach is practical and pragmatic—I focus on solutions that deliver real business value, not just technical perfection.
-Every system I build is designed to grow with your company, avoiding costly rewrites as you scale.
-I bridge the gap between technical complexity and business understanding, ensuring everyone is aligned.
+My approach is practical and pragmatic—I focus on solutions that deliver real operational value, not just technical perfection.
+Every system I build is designed to grow with your firm, avoiding costly rewrites as you scale.
+I bridge the gap between technical complexity and what partners and management actually need to see.
 I work as an extension of your team, sharing knowledge and building capabilities alongside delivering solutions.

 When do I need a data warehouse?